-Luckily for patients today, there are many great options to fix oral health issues like bone deterioration or gum recession.
-Two supplemental procedures that are most commonly used are gum tissue augmentation and bone grafting.
+There are many great options to fix your oral health issues like bone deterioration or gum recession.
 Both of these procedures add proper volume to places where dense and healthy tissue is needed.
-Here are some examples of patients just like you.
+Here are some testimonials of patients just like you.
 These patients presented special challenges to implant placement and supplemental procedures were able to help their implant provider ensure a successful end result.

 Occasionally, in patients like Rhonda, after years of wearing a bridge, gums can recede, leaving sensitive areas of the root exposed and vulnerable.
 This can cause greater chances of infection, disease, pain, and decay.
 So what can be done to combat these?
 According to dental researchers, tissue grafting has been extremely effective in helping make gums strong, healthy, and resistant to further recession.